djrandhawa15/Markdown-Project-Working/docs/3 - zettelkasten/index.md

 # The Zettelkasten

-## Unlocking Your Limitless Mind: How Zettelkasten + Obsidian Can Change the Way You Learn
+## Unlocking Your Limitless Mind

 **"I Was Blind, But Now I See."**

-Remember the movie *Limitless*?
-The moment Eddie Morra, the main character, takes NZT-48, his brain unlocks its full potential.
+In the movie *Limitless*?
+The main character of the movie, takes NZT-48, a mind altering drug that allows his brain unlocks its full potential.
 He can recollect everything he has ever read, connect information instantaneously, and apply it in real time.

 What if... you could train your brain to work like that—without the pill?

 The truth is, most people don’t struggle with intelligence.
-They struggle with organizing and recalling what they already know.
+They struggle with organiztion and recalling information.
 That's where **Zettelkasten + Obsidian** come in.
-It's the real-world equivalent of unlocking your brain’s potential—by structuring your knowledge into a living, breathing system.
+Using both of these is the real-world equivalent of taking NZT, by structuring your knowledge into a living, breathing system.

 ---